 Design:

-This protocol is designed as a controlled two-stage “minimax” study in which we expect to randomize 98 patients in a balanced allocation to either the SRL or control arms.
+This protocol is designed as a controlled trial with two interim analyses in which we expect to randomize 120 patients in a balanced allocation to either the SRL or control arms.

 Patients on the treatment arm will be initiated on sirolimus (SRL) before discontinuation of their CNI.